bootdotdev/blog/content/golang/sorting-in-go.md

 }
 ```

-The _Less()_ function we made will sort by manacost unless their is a tie, in which case it will sort by name.
+The `Less()` function we made will sort by mana cost unless there is a tie, in which case it will sort by name.
 Let's test it out:

 ```go
 func main() {